DevOpsTribe/congruit/README.md

 * Workplaces

 ## Stockroom
 The Stockroom is the main repository that describes your platform.
-Congruit reads the stockroom and does things
+Congruit reads the stockroom and does things.

 ## Place
 A place is a shell script that must return 0.
 You should be in a right place to do a work.